Entrepreneurship for the poor in developing countries Updated

 Training

-Training covers a range of skills including technical, vocational, business, managerial, and financial skills as well as literacy and numeracy and life skills.
+Training covers a range of skills including technical, vocational, business, managerial, and financial skills as well as literacy and numeracy and life skills [4].
+Recently, technology adoption and entrepreneurial mind-sets are increasingly becoming part of training.
 Training components vary in duration, intensity, and delivery arrangements depending on training type and objectives.
 A general principle in providing training services is to ensure that participants acquire prerequisite skills (basic literacy and numeracy, business awareness, and financial literacy) before moving up to higher level skills (technical, vocational, business, managerial, and financial skills).
 Gaps in literacy and numeracy among participants are typically a primary barrier to acquiring other skills.
-Unless these gaps are addressed first, training in advanced areas will not yield the desired impacts.
+Unless these gaps are addressed, training in advanced areas will not yield the desired impacts.

 Financing

 Limited access to credit is often one of the most binding constraints to entrepreneurship.
-Many small-scale entrepreneurship programs provide financial support to ensure that participants have the working capital and equipment they need to get started in business.
-Among the financial instruments used in these programs, microfinance is by far the most common, but consumer loans, cash grants, saving accounts, micro-insurance, in-kind transfer of equipment and tools, and workshops with basic business infrastructure (electricity, water, basic equipment) are also used to help entrepreneurs manage their resources.
-A general trend is that policy attention to financial services shifts over time from loans to a more general agenda of financial inclusion—making financial services accessible to disadvantaged or low-income people—and from microfinance to exposure to diverse financial products for managing risks.
+Many small-scale entrepreneurship programs provide financial support to ensure that participants have the working capital, assets, and equipment they need to get started in business.
+Many use cash grants of safety net programs for initial capital [2].
+In-kind transfer of equipment and tools, assets, and workshops with basic business infrastructure (electricity, water, basic equipment) are also used to help entrepreneurs manage their resources.
+A general trend is that policy attention to financial services shifts over time from loans to a more general agenda of financial inclusion—making financial services accessible to disadvantaged or low-income people—and from micro-finance to exposure to diverse financial products for managing risks.

 Advisory services

 Unlike training programs, which are generally offered at a set time, for a set duration, and on a specific topic, advisory services are usually offered on a continuous basis with more customized content, at least during the first stages of a small-scale entrepreneurship program.
 The advisors can be experts, peers, or mentors in various business areas.
 Their roles range from answering specific business-related questions and guiding participants in making strategic decisions to facilitating access to other resources for support.
 Many programs, particularly in rural areas among agricultural workers and self-help groups, rely on lead farmers and group representatives.
 They receive extensive training on new techniques, products, quality measures, or business skills, which they can then share with other farmers and members of the self-help group.
-Other programs work with international and local professionals and social entrepreneurs to provide advisory services.
-Several mentoring programs, particularly for youth, have demonstrated modest effects on socio-emotional skills development, but this model has not been widely applied in entrepreneurship programs.
+Other programs work with international and local professionals and role models as well as social entrepreneurs to provide advisory services.
+An example from Indonesia shows that curating local knowledge and portraying positive local role models were effective in promoting urban entrepreneurs to adopt good business practices [10].
 The right type of advisory services in each case will likely depend on business needs and the characteristics of participants.
+For instance, while providing financing, advisory services or behavioral design can address some behavioral challenges (e.g. self-control, procrastination, present-bias or myopia) to ensure the productive use of financing.
+Such intervention can lead to increases in savings and improved profits [11].

 Networking

 Networking builds up social capital, which is important for gaining entry to markets and operating a business.
-Networking is particularly useful for connecting to other businesses at a similar stage of development and in similar areas of production (horizontal linkages) and to other businesses along the value chain (vertical linkages).
+Networking is particularly useful for connecting to other businesses at a similar stage of development and in similar areas of production (“horizontal linkages”) and to other businesses along the value chain (“vertical linkages”).
 Horizontal linkages can be promoted through activities in associations, cooperatives, and other forms of cooperation between both complementary and competing businesses.
 For instance, a self-employed electrician can form a cooperative with other electricians in the area to pursue a larger contract with a construction business while continuing the small business.
-Alternatively or in addition, the electrician can cooperate with carpenters, plumbers, and other tradespeople to collectively provide restoration or remodeling services.
+Alternatively, or in addition, the electrician can cooperate with carpenters, plumbers, and other tradespeople to collectively provide restoration or remodeling services.
 In both cases, participants can take advantage of economies of scale, group sharing of responsibility, and strengthened bargaining powers in business.
 Vertical linkages can facilitate participants’ close collaboration with firms engaged in complementary activities in a different stage of the production process or even their transition into one of those activities.
-Promotion of horizontal linkages is relatively common in small-scale entrepreneurship programs, while vertical linkages are not as common.
+Promotion of horizontal linkages is relatively common in small-scale entrepreneurship programs, while vertical linkages are not as common but are increasing.
+Networking support can be particularly useful for female entrepreneurs who may lack market connections.

-Only a few small-scale entrepreneurship programs have had a built-in monitoring and evaluation component, and even fewer have been subject to scientifically rigorous impact evaluations.
-Among the studies that have rigorously evaluated the impacts of small-scale entrepreneurship programs, the results are mixed.
-For instance, the likelihood that a program will have a positive impact varies widely according to the outcome of interest (Figure 2).
+Only a few small-scale entrepreneurship programs have had a built-in monitoring and evaluation component, and even fewer had been subject to scientifically rigorous impact evaluations when an early meta-analysis was conducted [1].
+Over time, many studies have rigorously evaluated the impacts of entrepreneurship programs and a few meta-analyses analyzed their effectiveness.
+Key findings in these studies are summarized as follows.

 Limitations and gaps